NeoVance/Optopus/README.md

 `--help` will default to a help page generated from the public `description()` method.
 As of now this can be overriden by calling public `help()` method, ie - `$options->help($string)` where `$string` is a full help page string.
 This is only useful if you want to add a lot of custom help information for various options.

-Demo script:
+### Try it:

-If you'd like to give it a test, do the following:
+If you'd like to give it a test run, here's how.
+It comes with a script that you can play around with.
+Do the following:

 `git clone git@github.com:kevinquinnyo/Optopus.git`